 The other option has been to send legal work to outside law firms.
 This quashed fears over quality but resulted in significant fees.

 Now there may be a new, third option.
 Like most services, legal outsourcing has evolved along with legal technology.
-Advancements in artificial intelligence (AI) and machine learning (ML) have led to a new generation of legal process outsourcing: legal process automation (LPA).
+Advancements in artificial intelligence and machine learning have led to a new generation of legal process outsourcing: legal process automation.

-With the right LPA vendor, asset managers gain a strategic partner.
+With the right legal process automation vendor, asset managers gain a strategic partner.
 Firms can access smoother, more efficient, and faster dealmaking and fundraising processes.